MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-management-and-deployment.md

 - Faster deployment of models into production.
 - Better quality assurance and end-to-end lineage tracking.

-Use MLOps in the machine learning process to provide the following capabilities:
+MLOps provides the following capabilities to the machine learning process:

 - **Create reproducible machine learning pipelines** to define repeatable and reusable steps for data preparation, training, and scoring processes.
 - **Create reusable software environments** for training and deploying models.